Frédérik Gauthier: Arizona Coyotes

 As a free agent from the Maple Leafs, Gauthier remained un-signed as the 2020–21 season was delayed due to the ongoing pandemic.
 He was signed to a professional tryout contract to join the Arizona Coyotes training camp on December 27, 2020.
 After a successful training camp, Gauthier was signed by the Coyotes to a one-year, two-way contract on January 11, 2021.

 New Jersey Devils

-As a free agent over the summer and approaching the 2021–22 season, Gauthier for the second consecutive year signed a Professional Tryout contract in accepting an invitation to attend the New Jersey Devils training camp on a on September 18, 2021.
+As a free agent over the summer and approaching the 2021–22 season, Gauthier for the second consecutive year signed a Professional Tryout contract in accepting an invitation to attend the New Jersey Devils training camp on September 18, 2021.

 Europe

-Following the conclusion of his contract with the Devils, Gauthier left the NHL as a free agent and signed his first contract abroad in agreeing to a one-year contract with Swiss club, HC Ajoie of the NL, on August 2, 2022.
+Following the conclusion of his contract with the Devils, Gauthier left the NHL as a free agent and signed his first contract abroad in agreeing to a one-year contract with Swiss club, HC Ajoie of the National League (NL), on August 2, 2022.

+After two seasons in Switzerland with Ajoie, Gauthier left as a free agent and opted to sign a one-year deal with Russian club, Vityaz Moscow Region of the KHL, on May 29, 2024.
+After one year with Vityaz, Gauthier returned to Ajoie.
+On September 5, 2025, the Swiss club announced Gauthier would be signing a deal through mid-November of that year with an option to extend through the end of the 2025-26 season.